 3. Making exceptional service a critical part of the culture of the company itself

 Zappos’ excellent customer service was never conceptualised as an add-on to their main business of selling shoes.
 Instead, Zappos management has consistently emphasised that their customer service forms the core of their business.

-Zappos’ then-Senior Brand Marketing Manager even stated in that Zappos is a service company that happens to sell whatever it does.
+Zappos’ then-senior Brand Marketing Manager even stated that Zappos is a service company that happens to sell whatever it does.

 An excellent example of how customer service forms the core of Zappos’ business is its return policy.

 Retailers, both traditional and online, traditionally view returns as a drain on their bottom line – free returns essentially involve the company paying to transport a product around the country that ultimately remains unsold.
 However, Zappos, according to then-Director of Customer Loyalty, has built returns into its profit-loss model.
 In fact, it encourages customers to order multiple pairs of shoes and return those that they do not like.

 The decision to provide free returns may seem irrational on a conventional cost-benefit analysis.
 However, Zappos’ goal of selling its service means that such a decision makes perfect sense.

 So, let’s recap: How did Zappos achieve such success?